hsperr/halite-3-reinforcment/Tutorial.md

 ```
 The arrays are used to store the various things we need.
 People familiar with the openAI gym will recognize these.
-Then we have to slightly adjust our move function again to make sture we store the state and chosen move during each iteration
+Then we have to slightly adjust our move function again to make sture we store the state and chosen move during each iteration.
-The `shipid2shipandcell` variable is used to store the current ship halite amount and the halite of the current cell of this ship
+The `shipid2shipandcell` variable is used to store the current ship halite amount and the halite of the current cell of this ship.
 Once we implenent our reward function we will see why we need this helper.
 You can ignore this for now.

 ### Modelling Reward